stanford-oval/genie-cloud/doc/almond-config-file-reference.md

-The number of shards can be changed dynamically, provided all processes use a consistent configuration (they must be all stopped when the configuration is changed), and all shards have access to shared storage (eg NFS).
+The number of shards can be changed dynamically, provided all processes use a consistent configuration (they must be all stopped when the configuration is changed), and all shards have access to shared storage (e.g. NFS).
-If the storage is not shared, use scripts/shard-users.js to compute which user is assigned to which shard, and transfer the user's folder appropriately.
+If the storage is not shared, use the `get-user-shards` to compute which user is assigned to which shard, and transfer the user's folder appropriately.

 Default value: `['./control']`